-Scratch Part 5: Making a Maze Game
+Scratch Part 5: Making a Video Game

 Objectives: To learn some sensing commands, and "if" commands, and reinforce other programming skills that have already been learned.
 To use critical and creative thinking to design a game.
 To support classmates learning.

-Introduce the Maze Rubric
+Introduce the Game Rubric

-Learn how to use sensing commands to make a maze game where a sprite can't go through the walls.
+Learn how to use sensing commands to make a game where a sprite can't go through the walls.

 Wrap-up: Save your work and signout.

-Lesson 2: Variables for Maze
+Lesson 2: Variables for Game

 To learn how to use variables to keep score.